ArturoDent/custom-language-properties/README.md

 [ X ] - provide completions for language identifiers
 [ X ] - provide completions for available properties in each language
-[ X ] - scrape all language configuration files and build `langID.json` files for completionProvider properties
+[ X ] - scrape all default language configuration files and build `<langID>.json` files for completionProvider properties
-[ X ] - fix resetting to default languages previously set
+[ X ] - fix resetting to defaults when settings removed
-[ X ] - investigate getting settings (for the filters) of dirty settings.json file, not returned by `getConfiguration()`
+[ X ] - investigate getting settings (for the filters) of a dirty settings.json file, not returned by `getConfiguration()`
-[&emsp; ] - make language file acquisition and reduction on-demand for new languages
+[&emsp; ] - make language file acquisition and reduction automatic for new languages on start-up
-[&emsp; ] - investigate why `indentationRules`, `onEnterRules`, and `wordPattern` properties are not working
+[&emsp; ] - investigate why `indentationRules`, `onEnterRules`, and `wordPattern` regex values are not working
+[&emsp; ] - fix intellisense for partial completions in settings
+[&emsp; ] - investigate local storage for config and intellisense files
+[&emsp; ] - investigate combining the config and intellisense files so both do not need to be included

 <br/>